 Keep your Read and Discuss with Me Series books sets together with this attractive slipcase.
 It’s great to store on your shelf or take with you when you travel.
 Slipcase fits all 30 books in the Read and Discuss with Me Series.

-Level 1 Slipcase
+Nursery Rhymes & Letter Sound Stories Slipcase

-Keep your Nursery Rhymes set and Same Sound Stories set of books (in the Reading Skills Series) together with this attractive slipcase.
+Keep your Nursery Rhymes set and Letter Sound Stories set of books (in the Reading Skills Series) together with this attractive slipcase.
 It’s great to store on your shelf or take with you when you travel.
-Slipcase fits all 52 books included in the Nursery Rhymes set and Same Sound Stories set.
+Slipcase fits all 52 books included in the Nursery Rhymes set and Letter Sound Stories set.

-Level 2 Slipcase
+Beginner Readables Slipcase

-Keep both of your Beginner Read-along Book Sets (in the Reading Skills Series) together with this attractive slipcase.
+Keep both of your Beginner Readables book sets (in the Reading Skills Series) together with this attractive slipcase.
 It’s great to store on your shelf or take with you when you travel.
-Slipcase fits all 63 books included in the Beginner Read-along Book Sets.
+Slipcase fits all 63 books included in the Beginner Readables book sets.

-Level 3 Slipcase
+Accelerated Readables Slipcase

-Keep both of your Accelerated Read-along Book Sets (in the Reading Skills Series) together with this attractive slipcase.
+Keep both of your Accelerated Readables book sets (in the Reading Skills Series) together with this attractive slipcase.
 It’s great to store on your shelf or take with you when you travel.
-Slipcase fits all 30 books included in the Accelerated Read-along Book Sets.
+Slipcase fits all 30 books included in the Accelerated Readables book sets.